microbincorp/docs.engineering.microbincorp.com/docs/hardware/sbc/api.md

 Sets the WiFi operating mode of the ESP32-C6 module.

-This function configures the WiFi mode (Station, SoftAP, or both) by sending the appropriate AT command over UART.
+This function configures the WiFi mode (Station, SoftAP, or both)

 #### Parameters